Michael Marouli

-Michael Clyde Marouli is a British drag performer who competed on series 5 of RuPaul's Drag Race UK.
+Michael Clyde Marouli is a British drag performer who competed on series 5 of RuPaul's Drag Race UK and won the 2026 spin-off series Drag Race Down Under vs. the World.

 Career

 Michael Marouli has been a drag performer for approximately 15 years.
 She began doing drag at the age of 22 and has described her persona as "camp, daft, filth, fabulous, and iconic".
 Marouli is also a cabaret performer in Gran Canaria, and a winner of Drag Idol Newcastle.
 She has appeared on The X Factor, and competed on series 5 (2023) of RuPaul's Drag Race UK.
 For the girl group challenge on Drag Race, she was part of Fierce Force Five with Cara Melle, DeDeLicious, Tomara Thomas, and Vicki Vivacious.
 Michael Marouli impersonated Catherine Tate for the Snatch Game challenge.
 She was the runner-up to Ginger Johnson.

 Michael Marouli performed at Lincoln Pride in 2024.

 Personal life

 Michael Marouli is from Newcastle upon Tyne, and uses the pronouns she/her in drag and he/him out of drag.